-The assumptions associated with the site's pre-developed condition affect the type, size, intensity, etc. of the proposed site development and associated BMPs.
+The assumptions associated with the site's pre-developed condition affect the type, size, intensity, etc. of the proposed site development and associated SCMs.
 These assumptions are used to set the design targets that must be met in order to comply with the post-construction ordinance requirements.
 Therefore, specific guidelines must be followed for all development designs.
 The most conservative predeveloped conditions must be assumed.
+Stormwater controls shall only be required on redeveloped BUA as allowed by state law (N.C.G.S § 143-214.7).
+Development and redevelopment projects shall not decrease existing on-site structural stormwater controls.